Seahawks end day before training camp with flurry of roster moves and restructured contract

 Seahawks waive Robinson and two others, sign three more

-Seattle waived Robinson as well as cornerbacks Isaiah Dunn and James Campbell but immediately filled those three spots by signing defensive tackle Roderick Perry, edge Levi Bell and cornerback Andrew Whitaker.
+Seattle waived Robinson and cornerbacks Isaiah Dunn and James Campbell but immediately filled those spots by signing defensive tackle Roderick Perry, edge Levi Bell and cornerback Andrew Whitaker.

-The moves with Robinson, Dunn, Campbell and Perry were all reported on NFL transactions while the expected signings of Bell and Whitaker were reported by several NFL reporters with a league source also confirming Seattle’s expected signing of Whitaker.
+The moves with Robinson, Dunn, Campbell and Perry were all reported on NFL transactions while the expected signings of Bell and Whitaker were reported by several NFL reporters, with a league source also confirming Seattle’s expected signing of Whitaker.

-Both Robinson and Dunn ended last season on the injured reserve and were limited or out during the offseason program.
-However, the NFL designations for them did not include any mention of being waived as injured.
+Both Robinson and Dunn ended last season on injured reserve and were limited or out during the offseason program.
+The NFL designations for them did not include any mention of being waived as injured.

-But with Robinson in particular, his knee injury suffered in a preseason game last August was undoubtedly a factor.
+But with Robinson, his knee injury, suffered in an exhibition game last August, was undoubtedly a factor.
 Robinson had been off to a good start in camp in his third season with the team.
-But coach Pete Carroll said in June it was “going to be a while” before Robinson would be able to play and that there was no set date for a return.
+But coach Pete Carroll said in June it was “going to be a while” before Robinson would be able to play and there was no set return date.

 Robinson made five sacks in 30 games with Seattle in 2020 and 2021, including four as a rookie when it appeared as if the Seahawks had found something of a diamond in the rough selecting him with the 148th overall pick.
-His production declined in 2021 when he dealt with a knee injury.
-He then suffered a knee injury in the preseason and placed on IR shortly after.

 Dunn, claimed off waivers from the Jets last August, played in five games on special teams last season before suffering a hamstring injury and going on IR.